 Coolermaster case on the right

 Φόβος (phobos) is the name of my NAS, backup and home server.
-The current hardware setup is described at phobos; this page aims to describe the rationale, setup, software and usage.
+The current hardware setup is described at phobos; this page aims to describe the rationale, setup, software and usage, mostly of backup.

 Software